 This charming foyer provides storage and a place to sit down

 Your foyer doesn’t have to be grand to impress buyers.
-A modest front entry can look just as welcoming if it is organized, warm, and inviting.
+A modest front entry can look just as welcoming if it is organized, warm and inviting.

 According to the principles of feng shui, you must create a positive landing place for energy inside the main entry.
 The main entry needs to welcome and direct the flow of energy into the house, rather than push it away or weaken it.

-Paint colors in the foyer
+Paint colors ideas for the foyer

 Changing paint colors is one of the easiest (and cheapest!) ways to update your entire home.
 The trick is to select paint colors for your foyer that relate and flow from room to room.